-The weak dollar benefitted tourism regions closest to the US border, which saw a considerable increase in American visitors.
+As was the case last year, the weak dollar overnight closest to the US border, which saw a considerable increase in American visitors.
+Canada logged a 9% increase in international travellers, while Toronto also recorded strong growth.
 RTO 12 benefitted from the dollar primarily because it kept Canadians from travelling to the US.
-At the same time, lower gas prices meant that Canadian were more likely to take driving holidays.

-- Regional provincial parks welcomed 10% more day use visitors and 12% more overnight visitors
+- Similarly, regional provincial parks had a strong year, welcoming 4% more day use visitors and10% more overnight visitors.

 2015 Q1 Tourism Business Indicator Report